MenaQ7® (All-Trans Vitamin K2 MK-7)

 3/5 Evidence Score

 MenaQ7® (originally NattoPharma, now part of Gnosis/Lesaffre) is the original commercial all-trans menaquinone-7 (MK-7) ingredient, derived historically from a controlled natto fermentation process and now also available as a synthetically produced all-trans MK-7.
 Standardized for high all-trans isomer purity, MenaQ7® has been the test article in several long-running randomized controlled trials evaluating vitamin K2 effects on bone mineral density, arterial stiffness, and matrix Gla protein activation in postmenopausal women.
-The 3-year Knapen trial showed reduced age-related bone loss at the lumbar spine and femoral neck and parallel improvement in carotid–femoral pulse wave velocity, consistent with MK-7's role in carboxylating bone- and vascular-protective Gla proteins.
+These trials show reduced age-related bone loss at the lumbar spine and femoral neck and parallel improvement in carotid-femoral pulse wave velocity, consistent with MK-7's role in carboxylating bone- and vascular-protective Gla proteins.

 Benefits